maxbroke/test/README.md

    Change `PG_NODES` to scale the cluster with a single line.

-3. Verify that the services are running:
+4. Verify that the services are running:

    ```bash
    docker stack ps pg-cluster
    ```

-The stack uses the [Spilo](https://github.com/zalando/spilo) image which bundles PostgreSQL and Patroni.
+The stack uses a custom image built from the official `postgres` image with Patroni installed.
 An `etcd` service is included to provide Patroni with a distributed configuration store.

 To remove the stack: